MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **MHTML files will default to opening in Internet Explorer mode**.
 Starting in Microsoft Edge version 92 Stable, MHTML file types will automatically open in Internet Explorer mode on Microsoft Edge instead of the Internet Explorer (IE11) application.
 This is most commonly observed while trying to view Outlook emails in a browser.
 This change will occur only if IE11 is the default handler for this file type.
 If you'd prefer to change this, you can do so prior to installing the Stable version 92 update using [this guidance](/windows/client-management/mdm/policy-csp-applicationdefaults#applicationdefaults-defaultassociationsconfiguration).

 - **Payment instruments are now synced across devices**.
 Beginning with Microsoft Edge version 92, you have the option to synchronize your payment information across your signed in devices.
 Please note: this is a Controlled Feature Rollout.
-If you don’t see this feature, please check back shortly as we continue our rollout.
+If you don’t see this feature, check back shortly as we continue our rollout.

 - **"Disable developer mode extensions" warning can be permanently dismissed**.
 Beginning with Microsoft Edge version 92, you can turn off the warning "Disable developer mode extensions" by clicking on the 'Don't show this again' option.
 Please note: this is a Controlled Feature Rollout.
-If you don’t see this feature, please check back shortly as we continue our rollout.
+If you don’t see this feature, check back shortly as we continue our rollout.

 - **Manage your extensions right from the toolbar**.
 The all-new extensions menu on the toolbar will allow you to hide/pin extensions easily.
 The quick links to manage extensions and find new extensions will make it easy for you to find new extensions and manage your existing ones.
 Please note: this is a Controlled Feature Rollout.
-If you don’t see this feature, please check back shortly as we continue our rollout.
+If you don’t see this feature, check back shortly as we continue our rollout.

 - **Automatic HTTPS**.
 Users will have the option to upgrade navigation from HTTP to HTTPS on domains likely to support this more secure protocol.
 This support can also be configured to attempt delivery over HTTPS for all domains.
 Please note: we are experimenting with this feature and this behavior won’t be seen if you have opted out of experiments.

 - **Improvements to font rendering**.
 Improvements have been made to the rendering of text to improve clarity and reduce blurriness.
 Please note: this is a Controlled Feature Rollout.
-If you don’t see this feature, please check back shortly as we continue our rollout.
+If you don’t see this feature, check back shortly as we continue our rollout.

 ### Policy updates